Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a young person who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In California:

 - No statute specifies the youngest age at which a juvenile can be adjudicated delinquent;